jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Beyond our physical bodies, living things create tools and structures that extend their biological capabilities.
 A bird's nest is a perfect example.
 Just like an internal organ protects and supports life, a nest serves the same purpose—but it's built outside the bird's body using materials like grass and sticks.
 The bird's brain designs and builds this nest, which shelters its eggs and chicks, effectively functioning as an external organ that helps preserve the bird's genetic legacy.
 It's a way of extending the organism's survival strategy beyond its physical form.

-After centures of study, humanity understand our genes and bodies.
+After centuries of study, humanity understand our genes and bodies.
 Fields such as genetics and molecular biology even mapped human DNA.
-New technology such as crispr can even edit our genes.
+New technology such as crisper can even edit our genes.
 We understand our phenotype as well.
 Our different heights, weights, intelligence, are all how we biologically grow in our environment.
 Sociology, anthropology are fields meant to study how our biology grows in our environment.

 We do not have a field of study to understand our extended phenotype, our technology.

-While other systems such as facism tried to define people by their genotypes, hence their racism and sexism, and communism defined people by their phenotypes, hence their hatred of any social classes, America's revolution happened too early to be anything but modest.
+While other systems such as fascism tried to define people by their genotypes, hence their racism and sexism, and communism defined people by their phenotypes, hence their hatred of any social classes, America's revolution happened too early to be anything but modest.
 Although, America suffered both problems, its founding documents do not encode these sins into our nation and hence we eventually moved passed them.
 America's approach offered a unique advantage: acknowledging the complexity of its promise of "life, liberty, and the pursuit of happiness" while trusting that individual actions, guided by self-interest, would progressively improve society, which is the definition of the "invisible hand".

 While tools have always been vital to civilization, since the Industrial Revolution, we have become overwhelmingly dependent on artificially created materials and power sources.
 From smartphones delivering our food to satellites guiding our travel, we live and die by the technology we hold.
 Just as fish have gills and birds have wings, we now have computers and machines.
 Just as animals have calories to fuel their bodies, we have electricity to fuel our technological adaptations.